Skip to content

 plugin-kit-ai generate .

 Treat generated target files as outputs.
-Keep editing the repo through the normal plugin-kit-ai workflow instead of hand-maintaining generated files.
+Keep editing the repo through plugin-kit-ai instead of hand-maintaining generated files.

 4. Run The Readiness Gate